Matt-478/Emotions/README.md

 - Some information about the actual emotions, including the hormones and the way they influence our emotions
 - A great color palette
 - Elements that interact with the user
-- Elements that interact with each other (f.i. when they are "stacked" in layers and overlap)

-👷  The project is expected to take a minimum of 2 weeks and will possibly use a CSS pre-processor like LESS or SASS.
+👷  The project is created using a CSS pre-processor - SASS.
 ⛔️  The project will not use any frameworks like Bootstrap or Tailwind.